On This Page

 Therapy vs. Medication for Depression

-Depression can range in severity from mild seasonal changes in mood to serious, disabling symptoms that can limit your ability to work, maintain relationships, or engage in everyday self-care tasks.
-Medication and therapy can effectively treat mild, moderate, and major depression.
+Depression can range in severity from mild seasonal changes in mood to severe symptoms that can limit your ability to function and take care of yourself.

 - Sertraline (Zoloft)